Next Start

 Like John, Glenn has decades of experience in the professional racing industry.
 He was an engine builder for Kyle Petty and Petty Enterprises and built IndyCar engines, among other diverse racing experiences.

 He began working at NASCAR Tech in 2003 and knew John and John’s brothers from their NASCAR days.
-Glenn helped John develop the NASCAR curriculum at NASCAR Tech and was an instructor for about a year before becoming education manager.
-Today, he oversees instructors and manages courses on campus.
+Glenn helped John develop the NASCAR curriculum at NASCAR Tech and was an instructor for about a year before becoming Education Manager.

 Glenn says he is often approached by parents at graduation who tell him how their son or daughter has radically changed in the year or so they have been at the school.
 He frequently hears that students become more mature, grown-up and adept at life skills at NASCAR Tech, which makes him proud.